thePurpleMonkey/MIDI-Synthesizer/README.md

 samples from floats to 2-byte integers and stored as an array.
 The array can then be used to play the synthesized audio as a raw PCM stream, or save it using the built-in Python wav package.

+### How it doesn't work
+Currently, the program is hard-coded to produce 16 bit PCM data.
+It shouldn't be too hard to extend it to allow the user to select the number of bits of the output (8, 16, or 24), but to keep the program simple this was not implemented in this version.

+The program was written in a partially modularized fashion.
+The goal was to keep the source code simple, and also allow the program to be used as a library for other software synthesizers.
+Modules could be improved and/or swapped out as needed.
+That goal was partially met.
+The algorithm is split between three large functions.
+Those functions need to be broken up into smaller, more self-contained chunks for this goal to be fully realized.
+It is achievable with some moderate amount of work.

+More effects can be added as well.
+It should be easy to add effects wherever they are needed.
+Effects can be applied to the note, the samples of a synthesized note, or the samples of the whole track.
+There are examples of each implemented (tranpose, tremolo, and delay, respectively).

 ## Dependencies
 This project requires Python 3.7 to run.